BryanGrandon/Basic-Project/docs/Problems.md

 Create a program that is able to transform natural text to Morse code and vice versa.
 It should automatically detect what type it is and perform the conversion.

 [![JS](https://shields.io/badge/JavaScript-F7DF1E?logo=JavaScript&logoColor=000&style=flat)](/code/js/07/morse-code.js)

+## Balanced statements

+Creates a program that checks if the parentheses, braces and brackets in an expression are balanced.

+Balanced means that these delimiters are opened and closed in order and correctly.

+- Parentheses, braces and square brackets are of equal priority.
+No one is more important than the other.
+- Balanced expression: { [ a * ( c + d ) ] - 5 }
+- Unbalanced expression: { a * ( c + d ) ] - 5 }